eliashaeussler/typo3-warming/README.md

 ### Extension configuration

-The extension configuration currently provides two configuration options:
+The extension configuration currently provides the following configuration options:

 * `limit`: Allows to limit the amount of crawled pages in one iteration.
 Can be set to `0` to crawl all pages in XML sitemap.